Gavin Sutherland (conductor): BBC Proms

 Sutherland made his BBC Proms debut in 2016 conducting the BBC Concert Orchestra in the Strictly Prom at London's Royal Albert Hall.
 In 2017 he conducted the BBC National Orchestra of Wales as part of the Last Night of the Proms celebrations, from Swansea's Singleton Park.
 In 2017 he contributed a ten-minute medley of Carry On film themes for the BBC/BAFTA Film Music Prom at the Royal Albert Hall, and in 2011 he arranged a medley from The Sound of Music played on the Last Night of the Proms by the BBC Philharmonic.

 Composer/Arranger/Orchestrator

 In addition to his work as a conductor, Gavin Sutherland works as a composer/arranger.
-He regularly supplies arrangements and orchestrations performed by all of the major BBC orchestras, the Australian Philharmonic, New Zealand Symphony, Philharmonia, Royal Scottish National, London Philharmonic, City of Birmingham Symphony, Royal Opera House, Royal Northern Sinfonia and Hallé Orchestras amongst others, and his new arrangement of Giselle for the Norwegian National Ballet was revived by Milwaukee Ballet in 2004 and 2014.
-Other notable compositions include a musical, Little Women, which premiered in London in summer 2000 and received two West End revivals, a clarinet concerto, several chamber works and a one-act ballet, Revolting Rhymes.
+He regularly supplies arrangements and orchestrations performed by all of the major BBC orchestras, the Australian Philharmonic, New Zealand Symphony, Philharmonia, Royal Scottish National, London Philharmonic, City of Birmingham Symphony, Royal Opera House, Royal Northern Sinfonia and Hallé Orchestras amongst others, and his new arrangement of Giselle for the Norwegian National Ballet was revived by Milwaukee Ballet in 2004 and 2014, and staged by Estonian National Ballet in 2024.

+Other notable compositions include a musical, Little Women, which premiered in London in summer 2000 and received two West End revivals; a clarinet concerto; several chamber works; and a one-act ballet, Revolting Rhymes.

+In 2024 Sutherland collaborated with composer Asaf Zohar to conduct, orchestrate and provide dance arrangements for the National Theatre's production of Ballet Shoes.
+For this he and Zohar were nominated for Outstanding Musical Contribution at the 2025 Laurence Olivier Awards.